siddharthsingh89/maui-recipes/_posts/chapter-02-images/2022-06-20-maui-images.md

 />
 ```

-## How to load a image from the web in your maui App?
+## How to load an image from the Url in your maui App?
+Images in MAUI can be loaded from various sources such as Local File, Url, Stream etc.
+To load from Url, just provide the Url in the Source property.
+Maui will download the file and display in the UI.

 ```
 <Image